 Jazz Appreciation Month - The Three Louis'

-Another week of April goes by and here's another blog about inspirational jazz in recognition of Jazz Appreciation Month.
+Another week of April goes by and here's another blog about inspirational jazz music in recognition of Jazz Appreciation Month.
 This week, I'd like to talk about three Louis' that I've enjoyed listening to since I first discovered them: Louis Armstrong, Louis Prima, and Louis Jordan.

 A HITCHHIKER'S SOUNDTRACK